Characterising local fields of positive characteristic by Galois theory and the Brauer group: Consequences of the Brauer group axioms

 For every $n$, let $x_n \in K$ with $vx_n = \delta_n$.
 As above, the elements $x_n + \mathcal{O}_v + \wp(K) \in K/(\mathcal{O}_v + \wp(K))$ are $\F_p$-linearly independent.
 Consequently there exists an $\F_p$-linear map $f \colon K/\wp(K) \to \Br(K)[p]$ with $f(\mathcal{O}_v) = 0$ and $f(x_n) \neq 0$ for each $n$.
 By the pairing axiom (Pair), there exists $z \in K^\times$ with $\pair{\cdot}{z} = f$, so that $\pair{\mathcal{O}_v}{z} = 0$ and $\pair{x_n}{z} \neq 0$ for each $n$.

 By assumption $Kv$ is not $p$-closed, so there exists an element $a \in \mathcal{O}_v$ whose residue does not lie in $\wp(Kv)$.
-This means that $a \not\in Kv$, and the corresponding $\Z/p$-extension $L/K$ is unramified.
-By \cite[Remark 3.2.17]{EnglerPrestel}, it follows that any element of $K$ which is the norm of an element of $L$ has valuation divisible by $p$.
-Since $\pair{\mathcal{O}_v}{z} = 0$, Lemma \ref{lem:kernel-pairing-norm} implies that $z$ is such an element.
-Hence we may as well suppose that $z \in \mathcal{O}_v^\times$ by multiplying $z$ with $p$-th power.
+This means that $a \not\in \wp(K)$, and so adjoining a root of $X^p-X-a$ to $K$ yields a $\Z/p$-extension $L/K$ by Artin--Schreier theory.
+The valuation $v$ extends uniquely to $L$ by $p$-henselianity, and the residue field of $L$ is a proper extension of the residue field $Kv$, since it contains an Artin--Schreier root of the residue of $a$, but by assumption $Kv$ does not.
+Therefore the value group does not change in the degree $p$ extension $L/K$ by \cite[Theorem~3.3.3]{EnglerPrestel}.
+Since $\pair{\mathcal{O}_v}{z} = 0$, Lemma \ref{lem:kernel-pairing-norm} (applied to the homomorphism $\chi \colon \G_K \to \Z/p$ corresponding to $a$ under the Artin--Schreier isomorphism $\Hom(\G_K,\Z/p) \cong K/\wp(K)$, whose kernel is $\G_L$) implies that $z$ is a norm of the extension $L/K$.
+It now follows from \cite[Remark 3.2.17]{EnglerPrestel} that the valuation of $z$ must be divisible by $p$.
+Hence we may as well suppose that $z \in \mathcal{O}_v^\times$ by multiplying $z$ by a $p$-th power.

 Since $Kv$ is perfect, we may further suppose that $z \in 1 + \mathfrak{m}_v$.
 However, Lemma \ref{lem:pairing-props} now implies that for all $n$ with $v(x_n) > -v(z-1)$ we have $\pair{x_n}{z} = 0$; since the values $v(x_n)$ converge to $0$, this is the case for all sufficiently large $n$, contradicting the choice of $z$. \end{proof}